damogod/Tensorflow-object-detection-api-arduino-aimbot/README.md

 any version between sentdex's requirement should work

+Arduino ide and related micro controller

+2 stepper motor and drivers(any 3dprinter type can do)

 ## Installing
 From [tensorflow github repo](https://github.com/tensorflow/models) download models.
 Within reserch folder there is objection-detection.